Growing Garlic in Alaska

 Garlic does not compete well, so keep it well weeded.
 Use care around shallow roots when cultivating.
 During the prime growth stages, keep soil moist, but reduce watering as the season progresses to avoid bulb rot.
 Garlic develops best in a wet spring and drier summer.
 A protective structure may be beneficial in particularly rainy climates.

-Symptoms of some of the more severe rot and soil-borne diseases of garlic include premature yellow leaves and tip burn as well as stunted and rotting bulbs.
+Symptoms of some of the more severe rot and soil-borne diseases of garlic include premature yellow leaves and tip burn and stunted and rotting bulbs.

 A significant pest of garlic in most of the U.S. and Canada is the garlic bloat nematode (Ditylenchus dipsaci), which has caused major crop losses.
 Bulb mites are also a pest of concern for garlic.
 Symptoms of both of these pests include stunted growth, yellow or wilting leaves and root destruction.
 Lab analysis of infested specimens may be necessary because of the microscopic nature of most pests.
 It is important to destroy any infested plants.
 Please report your garlic pests and diseases for identification to the University of Alaska Fairbanks Cooperative Extension Service Integrated Pest Management program.